 Promoting a positive U.S. presence in the world that reflects and respects the strength and diversity of America.

-The Rangel Program is a collaborative effort between Howard University and the U.S. State Department that seeks to attract and prepare outstanding young people for careers as diplomats in the Foreign Service of the U.S. Department of State.
+The Charles B. Rangel International Affairs Program is funded by the U.S. Department of State and administered by Howard University under a cooperative agreement.
+The program attracts and prepare outstanding young people for careers as diplomats in the Foreign Service of the U.S. Department of State.
 The program seeks individuals interested in helping to shape a freer, more secure and prosperous world through formulating, representing, and implementing U.S. foreign policy.
-The Program encourages the application of members of minority groups historically underrepresented in the Foreign Service and those with financial need.
+The program encourages the application of members of minority groups historically underrepresented in the Foreign Service, women and those with financial need.

 There are two major components to the Rangel Program:

-The Rangel Graduate Fellowship is a program that aims to attract and prepare outstanding young people for careers in the Foreign Service of the U.S. Department of State in which they can help formulate, represent and implement U.S. foreign policy.
+The Rangel Graduate Fellowship is a program that aims to attract and prepare outstanding young people for careers in the Foreign Service of the U.S. Department of State in which they can help formulate, represent, and implement U.S. foreign policy.
 The Rangel Program selects outstanding Rangel Fellows annually in a highly competitive nationwide process and supports them through two years of graduate study, internships, mentoring, and professional development activities.
 This program encourages the application of members of minority groups historically underrepresented in the Foreign Service, women, and those with financial need.
-Fellows who successfully complete the program and Foreign Service entry requirements will receive appointments as Foreign Service Officers, one of the most exciting and rewarding careers available.
+Fellows who successfully complete the program and Foreign Service entry requirements will receive appointments as Foreign Service Officers, in accordance with applicable law and State Department policy, one of the most exciting and rewarding careers available.

 The program expects to have all documents to be submitted electronically.
 Should applicants have insuperable problems submitting a document electronically, they can consult with program staff about alternate methods (firstname.lastname@example.org).
 However, we strongly encourage you to submit documents electronically.